 I can claim confidently that retaking your exams will produce a higher grade the second time around.
 The lingering scars of disappointment from last summer’s results day provide the motivation, the extra year of maturity provides the work ethic and the experience of the UCAS system ensures you have a goal to which you focus your studies.
 For many of my friends, going from very disappointing grades, they now see themselves at highly competitive universities studying well-respected degrees.
 And you always have the confidence that if you underperform in your retake (maybe your sleep was interrupted by an earthquake in Folkestone measuring 8.9 on the Richter scale, or you could not concentrate because your train driver was on ‘strike’ against the scarce 3G coverage between Ebbsfleet and Stratford) you get to keep your grade from the previous year.

-Idris Kaplan, RIC Class of 2015, now studying Architectural Engineering at Bath
+Idris, now studying Architectural Engineering at Bath

 Fast track A level retake courses at Rochester Independent Sixth Form College